 Credit freezes prevent thieves from opening new accounts, but if they have the right information, they can still abuse your current accounts.
 Check all of your accounts frequently for any signs of fraudulent charges.
 Dispute fraudulent charges immediately, no matter how small they are.
 Identity thieves will often start with small charges to see if you are paying attention.
-You can check your credit score and read your credit report for free within minutes by joining MoneyTips.
+Let MoneyTips protect your credit and your identity with a free trial.

 Identity thieves can also file bogus tax returns in your name, using fake numbers to maximize a refund check.
 If their return arrives before your real return, the IRS will reject your return – forcing you to waste time clearing up the issue.

 Similarly, an identity thief may acquire medical services under your name.
 Medical identity theft is particularly obnoxious because it's hard to detect – many Americans won't know about the fraudulent charges until they receive a bill – or worse, get calls from collection agencies because the bill is already overdue.

 Naturally, difficulty of detection makes medical identity fraud quite attractive to thieves.
 According to the Identity Theft Resource Center, over one-quarter of 2017 data breaches were medical, or health-care related.